 The room has to be sorted and cluttered before any further work can begin.
 For this process to work, you will need to create three piles of belongings.
-One is for things to keep, another for things to throw away, and a third for things to go into longer term storage places such as the loft or shed.
-This method is only as good as the effort and determination you put into it, so be strict on yourself.
+One is for things to keep, another for things to throw away, and a third for things to go into longer-term storage places such as the loft or shed.
+This method is only as good as the effort and determination you put into it, so be strict with yourself.

 Now the room has been cluttered it is time to think about new storage solutions.
-Storage is most commonly addressed by bigger or built in wardrobes.
-Built in wardrobes are easy to create by using basic DIY skills to build a frame onto which wardrobe doors are fixed.
+Storage is most commonly addressed by bigger or built-in wardrobes.
+Built-in wardrobes are easy to create by using basic DIY skills to build a frame onto which wardrobe doors are fixed.
 Sliding doors often come in kit form.
 There is usually lots of wasted space under the bed too.
-Now, however, beds from Cheapbeds4u and other shops have addressed this by utilising that space.
+Now, however, beds from Cheapbeds4u and other shops have addressed this by utilizing that space.

 Raise The Bed

-You bed probably takes up most of the room you have available.
-By swapping it for a sofa bed, you create somewhere comfortable to sit in the day, and a place to sleep, all in one.
+Your bed probably takes up most of the room you have available.
+By swapping it for a sofa bed, you create somewhere comfortable to sit during the day, and a place to sleep, all in one.
 Sofa beds used to be creaky, uncomfortable contraptions but nowadays, thanks to modern methods and materials, it is hard to tell that you are not sleeping on a traditional bed.